 Fire drills are conducted in all on-campus Housing and Food Services-operated residence halls during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
-The drills are coordinated and conducted by the Residence Life Coordinators, Resident Assistants, Housing Management, University Police and Public Safety.
+The drills are coordinated and conducted by the Residence Life professional and paraprofessional staff which includes the Associate Director of Student Affairs, Residence Life Coordinators, Resident Assistants, Housing Management, and University Police.
 All people inside the residence hall during the drill are required to evacuate the building.